Jeannie Donnelly

 Dr Jeannie Donnelly PhD., Dip.
 Wound Healing & Tissue Repair, B.Sc.
 (Hon’s) Health Studies incorporating the RCN Nurse Practitioner ProfessioLead Nurse Tissue Viability, Belfast Health & Social Care Trust, Honorary Senior Lecturer, School of Nursing, Queens University Belfast

-Jeannie is Vice Chair of the Society of Tissue Viability and qualified as a Registered Nurse in Belfast in 1988.
+Jeannie qualified as a Registered Nurse in Belfast in 1988.
 She spent the first 8 years of her career working in a Fracture Trauma Unit at the Royal Victoria Hospital.
 During her time in this speciality, she became passionately interested in wound healing and tissue repair.
 In 1996, Jeannie became the first Tissue Viability Nurse on the island of Ireland, and in 2010, the Lead Nurse for Tissue Viability within the Belfast Health and Social Care Trust.

 Jeannie has taught within the School of Nursing, Queens University Belfast for over 15 years.
 She is very proud to be part of the university team, which successfully developed an NMC approved Tissue Viability Nurse Specialist Course in 2018.